 Frameworks cut initial development time by 60-70%.
 A prototype that takes you three weeks custom might take one week with frameworks.
 This advantage is real for early-stage projects.

 But the gap narrows as your project matures.
-I've watched clients start with LangChain, spend months four through six working around framework limitations, then rebuild critical sections custom anyway.
+The familiar pattern: teams start with LangChain, spend months four through six working around framework limitations, then rebuild critical sections custom anyway.
 This happens when you choose based on popularity instead of technical fit.

 Budget for ongoing costs realistically.
 Framework projects need time for updates, dependency management, and handling breaking changes.
 Custom projects need continued development as AI capabilities evolve.
 Neither option is "set and forget."
 The work just comes in different forms.